 - Canvas board 49.0×48.7

-This Bakelite alike plastic set is around WWII released as promotion and advertising by Werner & Pfleiderer in Stuttgart and Tamm, who produce machines for plastic processing and bakery.
+This Bakelite alike plastic set is around WWII released as promotion and advertising by Werner & Pfleiderer in Stuttgart and Tamm, who produce machines for plastic processing and bakeries.

 - Germany, by Werner & Pfleiderer